Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 Starting Point for Algarve Road Trip

 The most obvious starting point for the Algarve itinerary is Faro because that’s where your flight will land.
-From Faro, you can travel through Algarve via trains or buses very easily.
+From Faro, you can travel through the Algarve via trains or buses very easily.
 I did that and I loved how easy and convenient it was.

 If you have to pick just two destinations for your Algarve itinerary, then I suggest Carvoeiro and Lagos.
 They are the best and have the most stunning beaches, caves, and viewpoints.